 - Providing reporting for preparation of a BAS

-- Producing reports for both client and accountant
+- Producing reports for both management and accountant

 - Record keeping

 Good bookkeeping now includes above and beyond this standard process to ‘think’ more about each stage and ask the questions ‘can we do this better’ and ‘is bookkeeping part of the natural business system?’
 Have I captured all the relevant information required to produce an accurate result?